 Our special guest star at E-type 60

-The Mini, in all its forms, will feature throughout the weekend where it will be taking part in numerous activities including The Italian Job vehicle display plus Mini hillclimb classes.
-We are inviting Mini car clubs to join us at E-type 60.
-Rally legend and Mini ambassador, Paddy Hopkirk is looking forward to E-type 60.
+The Mini, in all its forms, was featured throughout the weekend where it was taking part in numerous activities including The Italian Job vehicle display plus Mini hillclimb classes.
+Mini car clubs joined us, plus, rally legend and Mini ambassador, Paddy Hopkirk.

 Paddy Hopkirk & The Mini

 'My relationship with the Mini began in 1963 with competitive outings in Alec Issigonis’s latest creation on the Tour de France Automobile and the world-famous Monte Carlo Rally.
 On the former, we found ourselves sharing the road with some formidable opponents, and although they outshone us on the straights, they were no match for the Mini through the corners and curves, and as a result a ‘David and Goliath’ situation developed – the plucky Mini endearing itself hugely to racegoers and television viewers in the process.

 'A year later, and with the invaluable support of the diehard mechanics, engineers and support crew that made up the BMC Competitions Department, Henry Liddon and I took 33 EJB to victory on the 1964 Monte Carlo Rally, and although the Mini had already cemented its place in the public’s affections, it was this success on the rally stage that confirmed the little car as a must-have for everyone from midwives to movie stars.